 - adjustment disorder

 Accessing our service

-Access to the statewide Transcultural Mental Health ACU is during business hours (8.30am to 5.00pm, Monday to Friday) on the following numbers:
+Access to the statewide Transcultural Mental Health is during business hours (8.30am to 5.00pm, Monday to Friday) on the following numbers:

 After hours callers in the Metro South area can direct all enquiries to: